slsa-framework/slsa/docs/spec/draft/source-requirements.md

 The change management tool MUST record the specific code change (a "diff" in git) or instructions to recreate it.
 In git, this typically defined to be three revision IDs: the tip of the "topic" branch, the tip of the target branch, and closest shared ancestor between the two (such as determined by `git-merge-base`).

-The change management tool MUST record the "target" context for the change proposal and the previous / current revision in that context.
+The change management tool MUST record the "target" context for the change proposal and the previous revision in that context.
 For example, for the git version control system, the change management tool MUST record the branch name that was updated.

 Branches may have differing security postures, and a change can be approved for one context while being unapproved for another.